futel/twilio-sip-server/README.md

 - can we refer back if we do that?

 Another option is to be less serverless.
 We can serve our own TwiML with the Twilio SDK in response to a POST from Twilio.
 This lets us e.g. publish our metrics in the way we are used to, use our server to decide how to react to messages, etc.

-Dial plan notes:

-    Dial if we match:
-    911
-    933
-    1 followed by 2-9 followed by 9 digits (E.164 with US country code)
-    2-9 followed by 9 digits (NANPA ie US E.164 without country code) 0111 followed by 2-9 followed by 9 digits (NANPA international ie 01 then E.164 with US country code)

 https://www.twilio.com/blog/registering-sip-phone-twilio-inbound-outbound